PruvoNet/squiss-ts/README.md

 # Squiss-TS
 High-volume Amazon SQS Poller and single-queue client for Node.js 6 and up (with full typescript support)

+## Main features
+- Control how many messages can be handled at any given point
+- Efficiently auto pull new messages when concurrency is not fully utilized
+- Easy message lifecycle management
+- Options to auto renew messages visibility timeout for long message processing
+- Option to automatically gzip incoming and outgoing messages to decrease message sizes
+- Full typescript support

 ## Quick example
 ```typescript
 import {Squiss, Message} from 'squiss-ts';